 I understand that during the course of the program, I may be required to undergo a Criminal Background check as a requirement of the Counselor Education Program and/or for select practicum and/or internship sites.

 Student Printed Name: Date:

 Student Signature: Date:

 Advisor Signature: Date:

-This form is to be signed and returned to Amanda Bringhurst (Room 320) prior to registering for your first course in the Counselor Education Program
+This form is to be signed and returned to the Department Office (R 320) prior to registering for your first course in the Counselor Education Program.